MirielCH/Archmage/README.md

 **Usage**
 The default prefix is `-`.
 Use `-help` to see all commands.
 You can also ping the bot (and change the prefix).

+**Permissions**
+The bot needs the following permissions to run properly:
+• Manage Roles (for the mute)
+• Send Messages
+• Embed Links